 Numbers

 Numbers used in social proof have a magically positive correlation with conversions.
 Large numbers (that are not rounded up) work better.
 If you’re just starting out, focus on representing some aspect of your experience or your customers in numbers.
-For example, if you are a freelance writer, you can mention “Every 4th article you’ve written in 2022 was featured on a top 500 website”, or “Working with Fortune 1000 clients since 2010”…
+For example, if you are a freelance writer, you can mention “Every 4th article you write this year gets featured on a top 500 website,” or “Working with Fortune 1000 clients since 2010.”

 Now that we’ve seen the top three social proof techniques, let’s see how we can use social proof and email.